 - The Barclay Arrival+ earns 2x points on each dollar spent which can be redeemed to pay for travel expenses made to the card

 - The Chase Freedom Unlimited earns 1.5 Ultimate Rewards for every dollar spent on the card

 When dealing with small businesses, you’ll occasionally get told they’ll give you a discount if you pay with cash or check.
-This usually runs from 2-4%, which presumably is the fee they have to pay to the bank to process the charge transaction.
-Should you still pay with your card?
+This usually runs from 2-4%, which presumably is the fee they have to pay to the bank to process the transaction.
+Should you still pay with a card?
 If you’re getting a signup bonus, you bet you should.
-If you’re earning 50,000 points for spending $5,000 then you’re earning 10 points per dollar.
-Even if those points are only worth 1 cent each, you’re earning 3-5x more than you’re paying.
+If you’re earning 50,000 points for spending $5,000 then you’re making 10 points per dollar.
+Even if those points are only worth 1 cent each, you’re earning 3-5x more than the extra amount you’re paying.

-Now if you’re using the spending to reach an extra bonus or to pass a threshold for status, the value of that status might be worth the extra money.
+If you’re using the spending to reach an extra bonus or to pass a threshold for status, the value of that status might be worth the extra money.
 That depends on what you’re getting and how much it’s worth to you.
 If you’re only earning 1.5 to 3 points per dollar, Your Mileage May Vary as to if this is a good deal.
-If you are trying to build your AMEX or Chase point balances for a reward, the value of additional points will be more than the face value if these points are what you need for your reward.
+If you’re trying to build your AMEX or Chase point balances for a reward, the value of additional points will be worth more.
 If you’re just adding to your balance, it might not be a good deal and saving money now might be the better choice.

-Whatever the reason you need to make a big purchase, there’s not any reason you can’t try to earn the most amount of points for the transaction.
-Whether it’s by meeting a signup bonus, hitting a spending threshold, fulfilling a retention offer or just getting a good return for everyday spending, you should always maximize your return on your expenses.
-Even more so for large one-time purchases.
+Whatever the reason for the large expense, there’s not any reason you can’t earn the most amount of points for the transaction.
+Whether it’s by meeting a signup bonus, hitting a spending threshold, fulfilling a retention offer or just getting a good return for everyday spending, you should always maximize your return.

 This post first appeared on Your Mileage May Vary